Is the milk you drink toxic?

 There are several alternatives to cow's milk, but the latest and greatest on the US market is organic hemp milk.

-Check out these 10 amazing benefits of this nutritious dairy substitute.
+Check out these 12 wonderful benefits of this nutritious dairy substitute.

 1. Contains Essential Nutrients And Vitamins

 If you're worried that switching to organic hemp milk might deprive you of essential nutrients, think again.